 To pay homage to my Hispanic roots, I like to hop on the Canal Street streetcar and head to the Simon Bolivar and Benito Juarez memorials.
 Simon Bolivar, Venezuelan and Latin American hero statue sits on the corner of Basin and Canal.
 Then make your way down Basin Street and you’ll spot the ever-familiar Mexican face – Benito Juarez!
 He can be found on the corner of Conti and Basin.
 The longtime Mexican President escaped captivity and fled to the French Quarter of New Orleans.

 For dinner, meet up with your friends at Manolito for dinner.
 It’s a Cuban restaurant in the heart of the French Quarter that gives off some serious La Floridita vibes.
 The place is decorated with flags of Cuba and Louisiana, Café Bustelo cans, and enough rum to make the walls shout “Cuba Libre!”
 Sitting in the restaurant with mojito in hand can make you feel like you’re in Havana.

 Spend your second day in Mid-City!
 First stop: breakfast at Ruby Slipper for my usual Tex-Mex eggs and chorizo Migas plate with a side of Poinsettia.
 Cranberry Juice and Champagne counts as a side, right?

 Afterwards, make your way over to the New Orleans Museum of Art (NOMA).
 Be sure to explore the outside as well, it’s equally beautiful.
-Take a walk throughout City Park, especially the Sculpture Garden, which is free!
+Take a walk throughout City Park, especially the Sculpture Garden.
 You should check out Colombian artist, Fernando Botero’s sculpture if you’re interested in finding more Latin American surprises in New Orleans!